MiHoYo: Studio business

-In January 2011, the three students set up the miHoYo studio in the D32 university dormitory at their campus.
-Later that year, Liu Wei, representing the group, participated in the New Entrepreneur Talents (新新创业达人) competition and won third place. miHoYo was awarded a 50-square-meter office, located at No. 100 Qinzhou Road, with a term of six months and a CNY 100,000 interest-free loan from the Eaglet Program (雏鹰计划) of the Shanghai Technology Entrepreneurship Foundation for Graduates (上海市大学生科技创业基金会).
+In January 2011, the three students set up the MiHoYo studio in the D32 university dormitory at their campus.
+Later that year, Liu Wei, representing the group, participated in the New Entrepreneur Talents (新新创业达人) competition and won third place.
+MiHoYo was awarded a 50-square-meter office, located at No. 100 Qinzhou Road, with a term of six months and a CNY 100,000 interest-free loan from the Eaglet Program (雏鹰计划) of the Shanghai Technology Entrepreneurship Foundation for Graduates (上海市大学生科技创业基金会).
 They moved from the dormitory to the office in December.
 Each person had a desk against the wall, and a large table filled with comics and light novels sat at the center of the room.

-No one had artistic ability, so Zhang Qinghua (张庆华), also known as CiCi, got contacted on Tencent social media.
+Neither of the three students had artistic ability, so Zhang Qinghua (张庆华), also known as CiCi, is contacted via the Tencent social media.
 At that time, Zhang was an undergraduate student at the Guangdong University of Technology, School of Art and Design, Department of Animation.
-He was in the second half of his senior year when he met miHoYo's founders at his internship.
+He was in the second half of his senior year when he met MiHoYo's founders at his internship.
 The first character he was commissioned to design was Kiana Kaslana, the main character of FlyMe2theMoon.
 As the only artist on the team, he created every artwork for their early titles.
 Zhang recounted his experience of working at the team's dormitory: